 Reasons Why Liquid Assets Matter

-Other than the most obvious, which is money that helps you get out of a pinch, liquid assets serve a number of good purposes.
+Other than the most obvious reason, which is that cash gives you a great deal of flexibility and can be essential in a crisis, liquid assets serve a number of purposes.

-• Net worth: Here’s how to calculate your net worth —subtract your liabilities (your debt) from your assets (what you own, which can include your liquid assets).
+• Calculating net worth: To calculate your net worth, subtract your liabilities (your debt) from your assets (what you own, which can include your liquid assets).

-• Loan applications: Lenders might look at your liquid assets when you apply for a mortgage, car loan, or home equity loan.
+• Applying for loans: Lenders might look at your liquid assets when you apply for a mortgage, car loan, or home equity loan.
 If your liquid assets are high, you may get better terms or lower interest rates on your loans.
-Lenders want to see that, if you were to lose your job or your income, you would be able to continue to pay back the loan using your liquid assets.
+Lenders want to know that if you were to lose your job and/or your income, you would be able to continue to pay back the loan using your liquid assets.

 Are All Liquid Assets Taxable?

-There is no set formula for every investor’s situation, but beginning investors may want to focus on gathering a few months of liquid assets for the sole purpose of emergencies and unexpected expenses.
+There is no set formula for every investor’s situation, but beginning investors may want to focus on gathering a few months’ worth of expenses in the form of liquid assets for the sole purpose of emergencies and unexpected expenses.